-WITH RATES of HIV transmissions between men remaining at crisis levels, in September 2009 LIFE OR METH commissioned an independent sex survey that exploded many of the deceptions and myths that have left gay men increasingly ignorant and complacent about the harsh realities of contracting the virus, thereby encouraging sexual risk-taking.
-Gary Leigh explains why he commissioned the landmark survey, and what he hopes its shock findings will achieve…
+WITH RATES of HIV transmission among MSM at crisis levels, in September 2009 LIFE OR METH commissioned an independent survey that exploded many of the deceptions and myths that have left gay men increasingly complacent and ignorant around the realities of HIV infection...

 PART 1: DECEPTIONS AND LIES

-IN 2006 journalist Johann Hari, writing in The Independent newspaper about the rampant rise of barebacking and HIV-related health risks, quoted Martin Luther King: ‘Our lives begin to end the day we become silent about the things that matter.’
+JOURNALIST Johann Hari, writing in The Independent in 2006 about the rampant rise of barebacking and HIV-related health risks, quoted Martin Luther King: ‘Our lives begin to end the day we become silent about the things that matter.’
 “For the gay community,” Hari added, “this is no longer just a metaphor.”
-Last August Pink News ran my commentary, Killing Us Softly, which openly stated what many believe has gone wrong with gay men’s HIV prevention over the past decade.
+Last August Pink News ran the commentary, Killing Us Softly, which openly stated what many believe has gone wrong with gay men’s HIV prevention over the past decade.
 It provoked major debate and a drumbeat for change has been sounding ever since.
 Three years on from Hari’s coded call to action, the silence is finally breaking.